MacaPecha/devsite-docs/guides/resources/oauth/oauth-authorization.en.md

 ![FlujoOAuth-pt](/images/oauth/oauth-pt.png)
 ------------

-Once the seller has authorized your application to link with their Mercado Pago account, you will receive an authorization code in the specified Redirect URL.
+Once the seller has authorized your application to link with their Mercado Libre account, you will receive an authorization code in the specified Redirect URL.
 It will appear like this:

 ```url
 https://www.redirect-url.com?code=CODE&state=RANDOM_ID